flybywiresim/docs/docs/pilots-corner/airliner/airliner-flying-guide/approaches.md

 ## Different Approaches Available

 To land any aircraft, the first step is to start an approach that will bring you to a position where you can see the runway.
-There are a multitude of different approaches, divided into three terms, precision, non-precision and approach with vertical guidance.
+There are a multitude of different approach types, divided into three groups, precision, non-precision and approach with vertical guidance.

-Depending on what equipment the airfield has, what the aircraft is capable of, what the pilot is certified to do and the weather that is on the airfield will determine which of these approaches you will do.
+Depending on what equipment the airfield has, what the aircraft is capable of, what the pilot is certified to do and the weather that is at the airfield will determine which of these approaches is the most appropriate.
 Here are some of the more common ones you may see in an airliner.

 ### ^^Precision Approaches \(PA\)^^